Key Specs of Pulsar 220 F

 Bajaj Pulsar 220 F Highlights

-14th December 2018: The Bajaj Pulsar 220 was first introduced into the Indian market when the biking space was starved of affordable performance motorcycles.
-Though the bike's been around for more than a decade, it's spirited performance and aggressive styling has earned a special place among the hearts of bike enthusiasts.
-Over the years, the Bajaj Pulsar 220 F has received timely updates to keep it looking relevant, and recent updates include a BSIV-compliant engine, a matte black exhaust end can, striking new graphics, a belly pan and rim tapes.
-Additionally, the side panels and the semi-digital instrument console backlit in blue now feature faux carbon fibre texture.
+The Bajaj Pulsar 220 has been around for more than a decade but still sell in good numbers owing to its value for money.
+Over the years, the Bajaj Pulsar 220 F has received cosmetic updates to keep it looking relevant, the recent ones being a matte black exhaust end can, new graphics, a belly pan and rim tapes.
+Additionally, the side panels and the semi-digital instrument console backlit in blue now feature faux carbon fibre finish.

-The engine, on the other hand, hasn't been tinkered with.
-The Bajaj Pulsar 220 F retains the same 220cc, single-cylinder, air-and-oil cooled motor that pumps out 21PS and 18.55Nm of peak torque.
-It comes mated to a 5-speed transmission.
-It also comes equipped with an Evaporative Emission Control System (EVAP) that recycles vaporising fuel.
-The fuel tank is rated at 15 litres.
+The Bajaj Pulsar 220 F has a 220cc, single-cylinder, air-and-oil cooled motor that makes 21PS and 18.55Nm of torque.
+It has a 5-speed transmission.
+Fuel tank capacity is at 15 litres.

 Bajaj Pulsar 220 F Pros and Cons

 Things We Like in Pulsar 220 F

 - Dealer network

 - Strong midrange

 Things We Don't Like in Pulsar 220 F